What is a Forecast Grade?

 Schools are requested to submit forecast grades for students for General Qualifications.

-Forecast Grades can be submitted either by using the Forecast Grade Form (F1) or via the Dashboard on CIE Direct by the dates shown below.
+Forecast Grades can be submitted either by using the Forecast Grade Form (F1) or via the Dashboard on Cambridge International Direct by the dates shown below.
 If schools use the Forecast Grade Form (F1) these must be returned to us in the envelope provided for this purpose (sent with the pre-exam despatch before each examination series).
 These must be submitted by the dates shown below.

 June exam series - 30 April